-Frequently Ask Questions
+Frequently Asked Questions

 An ankle sprain is an injury of the ligaments around the ankle due to excessive rolling or twisting.
-When this occurs, the ligaments are stretched beyond their normal range of motion and in severe cases, may result in the tearing of the ligament.
+When this occurs, the ligaments are stretched beyond their normal range of motion, and in severe cases, may result in the tearing of the ligament.
 Ankle sprains are the most common ankle injury in Singapore.

-- Pain, particularly when weight-bearing
+- Pain, particularly upon weight-bearing

 - Soreness and/or tenderness